The answer lies in our new StatSocial Digital Tribes; a model of the US population broken down into 100 unique market segments.

 Most traditional models extract data into static, unmoving PDF files or presentations.

 The interface of StatSocial’s web platform, on the other hand, is interactive and user-friendly.
-Our data scientists work hard behind-the-scenes to bring you reports that are comprehensive yet digestible.
+Our data scientists work hard behind-the-scenes to bring you reports that are comprehensive yet easily comprehensible.

 Want to see for yourself?
 Let’s run a sample report: